youweizhuo/mygo/README.md

 Each workload directory contains the original Go program plus whatever stage goldens you care about, so leaving out (say) `main.sim.golden` skips simulation while still validating MLIR and SV output.
 The harness exposes dedicated `TestMLIRGeneration`, `TestVerilogGeneration`, and `TestSimulation` suites so triaging a failure is straightforward, and includes targeted sims that exercise mismatch detection and artifact emission.

+`TestVerilogGeneration` and all simulation suites require `circt-opt` (for Verilog emission) and `verilator` (for the default simulator).
+When either tool is missing the tests log a skip so `go test ./...` still succeeds on a plain Go toolchain.
+Install both binaries and rerun `go test ./tests/stages` to exercise the full flow.

 The CLI itself has regression coverage in `cmd/mygo/sim_test.go`, which stubs the CIRCT binaries and executes the built-in Verilator flow (or any custom simulator you point it at).

+---

+## CI / CD & Dependency Hygiene

+- GitHub Actions (`.github/workflows/ci.yml`) runs `gofmt`, `go vet`, and `go test` for every PR and push to `main`.
+Successful runs also produce prebuilt `mygo` binaries as downloadable artifacts for Linux and macOS, so you can grab a fresh compiler without rebuilding locally.
+- Keep `go.mod` / `go.sum` in sync with `scripts/tidy.sh`, which runs `go mod tidy` and `go mod verify`.
+The CI workflow will fail if the module graph drifts, so run the script whenever dependencies change.

 ---